 - Caffeine keeps you from sleeping.
 Sleep is an important part of being (and feeling) healthy.
 When you sleep, your brain detoxes itself.

 - Caffeine makes you pee a lot.
-It’s a diuretic, so if your bladder wakes you up in the middle of the night and you are afraid of long meetings, this could be why.
+It’s a diuretic, so if your bladder wakes you up in the middle of the night or you are afraid of long meetings, this could be why.